The Planetary Tuning Forks

 Notes about using the planetary tuning forks down here.

-In 1978 Hans Cousto, a Swiss mathematician and musicologist discovered the natural law of the "Cosmic Octave"; this links a variety of natural phenomena which occur periodically, such as of the orbits and rotations of the planets, the weather, colours and musical rhythms and tones.
+In 1978 the Swiss mathematician and musicologist HANS COUSTO discovered the natural law of the "Cosmic Octave"; this links a variety of natural phenomena which occur periodically, such as of the orbits and rotations of the planets, the weather, colours and musical rhythms and tones.

-Using the octave formula f (frequency) x 2n (= doubled n times) he calculated the audio frequencies of the circulations and rotations of the earth, moon and planets, and later also the octave tones of various molecules.
+Using the octave formula f x 2n (= n-fold doubled frequency), he calculated the tonal frequencies of the orbital and rotational periods of the earth, moon and planets, and later also the octave tones of various molecules.

-All Planetware tuning forks are produced using steel of the highest quality in order to create the most uniform vibration behaviour and purest pitch.
-The following description of our tuning forks allows a comparison to be made with other tuning forks available on the market.
+All Planetware tuning forks are made from the highest quality steel to provide the most consistent vibration response with the highest frequency accuracy.
+The following description of the Planetware tuning forks allows a comparison to be made with other tuning forks available on the market.

-The Planetware tuning forks are available in 3 different types:
+The Planetware tuning forks are available in different types

 For a relaxed, ergonomic usage